Hero Image

 Customer service

-Top-rated Google Pay casinos will have 24/7 live chat and at least two other support options like email and phone.
+I reserve the highest points for Google Pay online casinos with 24/7 live chat and at least two other support options like email and phone.
 More average Google Pay casinos should at least have daily live chat.
-FAQ and help pages should be around to solve the easy stuff too.
-Both Google Pay casinos run 24/7 chat, and both answer questions quickly too.
+FAQ and help pages should be comprehensive.
+PartyCasino and bwin both run 24/7 chat with fast replies.
 The downside is that both of them need a bit of clicking and searching to actually find the customer support button, whereas the highest scorers for us usually have one-click access to live chat.

 • Icon Juegos De Mesa